onixbyte/onixbyte-toolbox/math-toolbox/README.md

-# Num4j
+# Math Toolkit

-`num4j` provides some mathematical algorithms and utilities such as chained high-precision mathematical calculator and percentile statistic algorithm.
+**Math Toolkit** provides some mathematical algorithms and utilities such as chained high-precision mathematical calculator and percentile statistic algorithm.